Keith O'Brien: Curial appointments

 After his creation as cardinal, O'Brien was appointed a member of the Pontifical Council for Social Communications and also a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People.
 He was President of the Bishops' Conference of Scotland and fulfilled various engagements at the request of other members of the Conference.
 He was sometimes referred to as the "Primate of Scotland"; however, this title or position has never existed.

 Resignation as archbishop

 O'Brien tendered his resignation from the governance of the Archdiocese of St Andrews and Edinburgh to the Pope some time in 2012, in view of his 75th birthday in March 2013; the Pope accepted it nunc pro tunc on 13 November 2012 and decided it would become effective on 25 February 2013.
 He remained a cardinal.
 The announcement of his resignation followed allegations initially in The Observer newspaper that O'Brien had engaged in inappropriate sexual conduct with junior clergy.
 The Pope appointed Philip Tartaglia as temporary apostolic administrator in O'Brien's place.
 In July, Leo Cushley, a priest from Motherwell, was named to succeed O'Brien as archbishop.

 Sexual misconduct and consequences

-In 2013 allegations became public that Cardinal O'Brien had engaged in inappropriate, sometimes predatory sexual activity from the 1980s to 2003.
+In 2013 allegations became public that O'Brien had engaged in homosexual, inappropriate, sometimes predatory sexual activity from the 1980s to 2003.